-The Columbus Farmers’ Market is held Saturdays from March thru November.
+The Columbus Farmers’ Market is held on Saturday mornings.
 Hours are 9 am to Noon and it’s located on the Historic Courthouse Square at the corner of Walnut (Highway 90) and Travis Street in downtown Columbus, Texas.

 Launched in 2014 and still run today by a group of community volunteers with support from the Chamber of Commerce, the market promotes healthy choices while supporting local farmers, gardeners, cooks, bakers, craftspeople and other artisans.